-* If you have access to the internet, obtain Canvas information in the Guidance Office to monitor your student's grades and attendance.
+* If you have access to the internet, obtain Canvas information in the School Counseling Office to monitor your student's grades and attendance.

 * Attend your child's assigned Individual Graduation Plan (IGP) meeting each year.
 This is when counselors meet one-on-one with every student in a formal meeting to determine course and career planning.
 Understanding the process of selecting courses and how that translates into post secondary planning will surely assist you in helping your child prepare for the future.

 * Attend your student's "senior meeting" during 12th grade.
 This is an opportunity to sit down with your student and his/her counselor to discuss specific college, career and military options.

 * Contact your child's teachers and/or counselor during the year to get information or assistance.
 If contact is not made until the end of the grading period or semester it may be more difficult to implement strategies for success.

 2. What does my student need to take to be ready to start at a 4 year college?

 In addition to the general SC graduation requirements, 4-year college bound students need to be aware of some additional guidelines about preparation in high school.
 See the SC Commission on Higher Education's details here: CHE 4 Year College Prep